spack/spack/lib/spack/docs/packaging_guide.rst

 ``patch()`` function is run once per code checkout.
 That means that if you run install, hit ctrl-C, and run install again, the code in the patch function is only run once.
-Also, you can tell Spack to run only the patching part of the build using the :ref:`spack-patch` command.
+Also, you can tell Spack to run only the patching part of the build using the :ref:`cmd-spack-patch` command.

 ---------------
 Handling RPATHs